pkparthk/Mern-Auth/README.md

 - Responsive UI for various screen sizes
 - Here I use the self generated SSL certificates

-# Authentication API with SSL/TLS
+# Authentication API with SSL

 ## **Overview**
 This authentication system uses JWT-based authentication and enforces SSL for secure communication.